turingschool/curriculum/source/academy/workshops/scrabble_intermediate.markdown

 ### 3. Algorithmic Thinking

 * 4: Developer independently breaks complex processes into logical sequences of small steps and validates progress along the way
-* 3: Developer independently breaks down complex processes into a clear algorithm, but tries to validate the entire functionality at once
+* 3: Developer independently breaks down complex processes into an algorithm, but tries to validate the entire functionality at once
 * 2: Developer can implement an algorithm once given an outline
 * 1: Developer needs significant help designing and implementing an algorithm
 * 0: Developer is unable to design an algorithm